 Katherine Borland PhD, Associate Professor, OSU’s Department of Comparative Studies and Director of OSU’s Center for Folklore Studies

-Cassie Patterson PhD, Assistant Director of OSU’s Center for Folklore Studies
+Cassie Patterson PhD, Associate Director of OSU’s Center for Folklore Studies

 Paul Kotheimer, Systems Manager, OSU ASC Technology Services